MervanMunis/LibraryAPI-Basic/README.md

 ## Conclusion

 The LibraryAPI project provides a robust and scalable solution for managing library resources.
-With its comprehensive set of features, modern technology stack, and detailed documentation, it is well-suited for deployment in real-world library environments.
-The use of Docker ensures easy deployment and consistency across different environments.
+With its comprehensive set of features, modern technology stack, and detailed documentation, it is well-suited for real-world library environments.

 ## Acknowledgements
 This project was developed as part of the backend program at [Softito Yazılım - Bilişim Akademisi](https://softito.com.tr/index.php).
 Special thanks to the instructors and peers who provided valuable feedback and support throughout the development process.